-See attachment 2-A site plan example of one model configured in a 2 per 8 contiguous lot layout and another model in 2 per 6 contiguous configurations.
+See attachment 2-A of Attachment 2 site plan example of one model configured in a 2 per 8 contiguous lot layout and another model in 2 per 6 contiguous configurations.

-Staff Response: Staff does not recommend changing this requirement.
-The residential prototype described in Exhibit B-2 of the master plan states that there will be a wide range of variety, complexity and richness inherit in the varying housing types and styles.
+Staff Response: The DRB does not recommend changing this requirement.
+The residential prototype described in Exhibit B-2 of Attachment 2 of the master plan states that there will be a wide range of variety, complexity and richness inherit in the varying housing types and styles.